 Tourism is the key to the foreign currency earning sector in Nepal.
 With four months of complete lockdown, tourism is about to collapse.
 Even with the decision to resume national and international flights in Nepal from August 17, we can hardly say the state will be prepared enough to welcome foreigners.

-For example, Bahamas reopened its border to tourist on July 1 turns out to be a regretful decision as there was an abrupt increase of corona cases with incoming travellers.
+For example, the Bahamas reopening its border to tourists on July 1 turns out to be a regretful decision as there was an abrupt increase of corona cases among incoming travelers.

 There have always been pros and cons in every situation.
 Opening borders may provide a positive opportunity to Nepal and its citizen but taking an immediate decision without setting fixed protocols might lag the country down.